 Fortunately, this is not a difficult problem to overcome.
-You can simply register your actual trade name with your state (and or local government) by filing a “doing business as” (DBA) certificate.
-DBAs are also commonly called “assumed name”, “fictitious business name”, or “trade name”.
+You can register your actual trade name with your state (and or local government) by filing a “doing business as” (DBA) certificate.
+DBAs are also commonly called “assumed name,” “fictitious business name,” or “trade name.”
 Here’s a terrific resource that explains what a DBA is, the DBA state requirements, and how to file a DBA for your business in all 50 states and U.S. territories.
-Registering a DBA can help you to avoid operating under a name identical to another business in your state.
+Registering a DBA can help you avoid operating under a name identical to another business in your state.

-Pitfall #5: Changing your name for no real benefit
+Naming mistake #5: Changing your company name for no real benefit

 As we just discussed, changing a business name comes at a cost.

-Now, there are times when it’s wise to change your business name.
-But, some companies decide to rebrand for reasons that just don’t hold up.
+Now, there are times when it’s wise to change your business name and rebrand.
+But, some companies decide to rebrand for reasons that don’t hold up.